 Sonny had just come out of hospital following a suicide attempt.
 He had been given a prescription for three lots of medication but couldn't find a chemist who stocked them.
 He also had to get a doctor's note as he was not fit to work and was distressed.
-We found a local pharmacy that stocked two of the take Anton to hospital.
-The GP wrote a note to be given to the treating doctors.
+We found a local pharmacy that stocked two of the drugs he needed immediately and provided details of another pharmacy that stocked the other drug.
+He was then able to go ahead and collect the prescriptions and go to his GP surgery to get a doctor's note.

+Supporting people who are bereaved to challenge service providers note to be given to the treating doctors.
 After undergoing various tests at A&E, Anton was given antibiotics and discharged.
 Whilst there was an initial improvement, his health was not improving generally.
 He therefore requested an earlier follow-up appointment and was seen by a consultant cardiologist.
 The doctor expressed concern that Anton did not have blood cultures done during his admittance to A&E. He immediately sent Anton for further tests, including blood cultures.
 Shortly afterwards, Anton was contacted by the cardiology department due to positive test results for infection showing in the blood cultures taken and he was admitted on an emergency basis, where he was placed on 24-hour IV antibiotics.
 Anton was then transferred to a specialist hospital for a further heart operation.
 He suffered a heart attack shortly after surgery and a few days later he sadly passed away.
 Since Anton's death, his wife has not only been grieving but has also been suffering from anxiety and depression and has had to undergo counselling.
 Our advocate wrote a letter of complaint on behalf of his wife as she did not feel well enough or confident enough to handle it herself and wanted advocacy support to liaise between herself and the hospital.
 The advocate has been monitoring the response from the service provider and letters have been exchanged (between the parties) three times with the hospital.
 There is now further investigation being carried out by the Quality Team at the hospital and we are currently awaiting the outcome of those investigations.
 At the same time, his wife is considering taking legal advice on this matter.
 She is grateful for the advocacy service and for the support provided which is taking pressure off her by monitoring the outcomes with the hospital.
 She is also grateful that someone listened to her and helped her at a very vulnerable time in her life.